 4. Clear Those Clogged Gutters

 Gutters are designed to channel water away from your roof and foundation, but debris can cause blockages.
 Overflowing gutters can lead to water pooling on your roof, causing leaks or structural damage.
+How to Fix It:- Remove leaves and debris with a gutter scoop or gloves.

 - Flush the gutters and downspouts with a garden hose to ensure proper drainage.